kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ### Final version - the compromise

  - clearly separate configuration of the build stage in the spec (treating `build` stage as second class citizen and keeping the main spec dedicated to the more important runtime stage).
- - add convinient way to mount secrets (w/o polluting function API with dependencies to service bindings)
+ - add convenient way to mount Secrets (w/o polluting function API with dependencies to service bindings)
  - volume mounts as a separate, more advanced case (implemented once requested)
  - don't group labels and annotations under metadata.